kojix2/chatgpt-cli/README.md

 ### Magic Commands

-During the dialogue, you can use a variety of magic commands, such as:
+During the dialogue, you can use a variety of magic commands.

 ```
 %clear